Our brilliant guide to the best Halal-certified, all-you-can-eat buffets in Singapore for bottomless stomachs

 Asian Market Café, 80 Bras Basah Rd, Level 2, Fairmont Singapore, S189560, p. (+65) 6339 7777.

 If you’re looking for the ultimate seafood binge, Aquamarine’s buffet ($60++ to $80++) can do no wrong.
-Tuck into endless selection of the freshest seafood, including juicy spanner crabs, steamed prawns, salmon sashimis, sweet clams and many more.
+Tuck into an endless selection of the freshest seafood, including juicy spanner crabs, steamed prawns, salmon sashimis, sweet clams and many more.
 They also serve decent non-seafood dishes like roast beef or lamb to punctuate your ocean feast.

 AquaMarine, level 4 Marina Mandarin, 6 Raffles Boulevard, S039594, p.
 6845 1111.